Apellun/Django-Todolist/Readme.md

 ### Goals functionality

-All viewpoints under the api/goals/ path (can be viewed by authenticated users only):
+All viewpoints for the functionality considering goals are under the api/goals/ path (can be viewed by authenticated users only):

-<b>board/ viewpoints:</b>
+<b>board/ endpoints:</b>

-<b>board/create/</b> POST, use to create a new board.
+<b>board/create/</b> POST, use to create a new board, requires a title ("title").
-<b>board/id/</b> GET, PUT, PATCH, DELETE — use to edit an existing board, the queryset is limited by the boards you have access to as a board participant (for viewing) or as an owner (for editing/deleting).
-Through the put method you can add and delte board participants for the boards you own, as well as change their roles on the board.
-To do that, along with the board title send a "boardparticipants" field with a list of dictionaries like this: {"user": id, "role": int}.
+<b>board/id/</b> GET, PUT, PATCH, DELETE — use to view/edit/delete an existing board.
+The queryset is limited by the boards you have access to as a board participant (for viewing) or as the owner (for editing/deleting).

 Only the board's owner can change or delete it.
+With the PUT method, they can add and delete board participants for the boards you own, as well as change their roles on the board.
+To do that, along with the board title, they should send the "boardparticipants" field with a list of dictionaries like this: {"user": id, "role": int}.

-But the other board participnts can hawe one of two roles:
+The board participants can have one of two roles:

+- <b>Owner</b>.
-- An <b>Editor</b> can create new categories and goals and comment the goals on the board.
+- <b>Editor</b> — can create new categories and goals as well as comment on the goals on the board.
-- A <b>Reader</b> can view categories, goals and comments on the board.
+- <b>Reader</b> — can view categories, goals and comments on the board.

-If the board is deleted, it remains in the database with the deleted status.
-All categories on the board are marked as delted as well, and all goals in those categories are marked as archived.
+If the board is deleted, it remains in the database with the "deleted" status (with the "True" value in the "is_deleted" field).
+All categories on the board are marked as deleted as well, and all goals in those categories are marked as archived.

-<b>goal_category/</b> viewpoints:
+<b>goal_category/</b> endpoints:

 <b>goal_category/create/</b> POST, creates a new category, requires a title for the new category ("title") and the id of the board ("board") to host the category on.
-<b>goal_category/id/</b> GET, PUT, PATCH, DELETE for the category by id, only the owner can change/delete categories.
+<b>goal_category/id/</b> GET, PUT, PATCH, DELETE, use to view/edit/delete an existing category, only the owner can change/delete categories.

-If the category is deleted, it remains in the database with the deleted status.
+If the category is deleted, it remains in the database with the "deleted" status (with the "True" value in the "is_deleted" field).
 All goals in that category are marked as archived.

-<b>goal/</b> viewpoints:
+<b>goal/</b> endpoints:

 <b>goal/create/</b> POST, creates a goal, requires a title for the new goal ("title") and the id of the category to put the goal in ("category").
-<b>goal/id/</b> GET, PUT, PATCH, DELETE for the goal by id, only the owner can change/delete goals.
+<b>goal/id/</b> GET, PUT, PATCH, DELETE use to view/edit/delete an existing goal, only the owner can change/delete goals.

 Goals can have four statuses: "To Do", "In progress", "Done" and "Archived".
-User can also set the priority for the goal: "Low", "Medium", "High" or "Critical".
+Users can also set the priority for the goals: "Low", "Medium", "High" or "Critical".

 When deleted, goals remain in the database with the "Archived" status.

 <b>goal_comment/</b> viewpoints:

-<b>goal_comment/create/</b> POST, creates a comment, requires a text of the comment ("text") and the id of the goal ("goal").
+<b>goal_comment/create/</b> POST, creates a comment, requires the text of the comment ("text") and the id of the goal ("goal").
-<b>goal_comment/id/</b> GET, PUT, PATCH, DELETE for the comment by id, only the owner can change/delete comments.
+<b>goal_comment/id/</b> GET, PUT, PATCH, DELETE, use to view/edit/delete an existing comment, only the owner can change/delete comments.

 ### Telegram bot functionality

-If user wants to use the Telegram bot, they have to be registered in the main api and exist in the database.
-When the user texts the bot for the first time, the bot sends them a code to then send to the <b>bot/verify/</b> endpoint with a POST method (in the "verification_code" field).
-After they have done that, the api ties the tguser to the user in the database and the user can get a list of their active goals with <b>/goals</b> command, or create new goals with <b>/create_goal</b> command (the goal creation process can be stopped with the <b>/stop</b> command).
+If a user wants to use the Telegram bot, they have to be registered in the main API and exist in the database.
+When the user texts the bot for the first time, the bot sends them a code that they should send to the <b>bot/verify/</b> endpoint via a POST method (in the "verification_code" field).
+After the user has sent the code, the API ties their tguser object with the Telegram chat details to the user object in the database.
+After that, the user can use the bot to get a list of their active goals with the <b>/goals</b> command or create new goals with the <b>/create_goal</b> command (the goal creation process can be stopped with the <b>/stop</b> command).
 The <b>/start</b> command returns a hint with the possible commands for the bot.
-If the user did not send the verification code to the api, the bot will not accept commands, it will continue to ask the user to send thecode to the api.
+If the user has not sent the verification code to the API, the bot will not accept commands, it will continue to ask the user to send the code to the API.

 ## Challenges

 ### Permissions

-It was difficult at first to keep track of varying permissions for different roles on the board, but it got much easier to handle with the inheritance structure.
-I decided to leave each type of object create permission as their own class so they would be easy to change in the future.
-Main object permissions still have a lot of same code, I didn't manage to organize them better yet.
+It was difficult at first to keep track of varying permissions for different roles for the boards, but it got much easier to handle with inheritance.
+I decided to leave each type of permission for creating objects as their own class so it would be easy to change them in the future.
+Permissions for viewing/editing objects still have a lot of the same code, I haven't managed to organize them in a better way yet.

-### The preservation of the user's status while creating the goal via the bot
+### The preservation of the user's status while creating the goal with the bot

-I had to figure out how can I recognize that the telegram user have initiated a goal creation process, because I needed to take their responses to pick a board and a category for the new goal.
-I also had to store this data somehow, while the process of creation goes.
-The best decision I managed to come up with so far was to store the info on the process in the database (as a separate TgUser field "goal_creating_status" with 5 possible statuses) as well as the info for the new goal (as an instance of a separate model tied to TgUser, TgUserGoal).
-After the process of creation of the new goal has been completed or stopped, the TgUserGoal instance is deleted from the database, and TgUser's goal_creating_status is set back to 0.
+I had to figure out how to recognize that the Telegram user had initiated a goal-creation process because I needed to get the board and the category and also the title for the goal from their following responses in the chat.
+I also had to store this data somewhere, while the process of creation was not finished.
+The best decision I found so far is to store the info on the process in the database (as a separate TgUser field "goal_creating_status" with 5 possible statuses), as well as the info for the new goal (as an object of a separate model tied to the TgUser object, TgUserGoal).
+When the process of creating the goal has been completed or stopped, the TgUserGoal object is deleted from the database, and the TgUser object's goal_creating_status is set back to 0.
-The code I came up is rather cumbersome, but it's still the best implementation I could come up with.
+The code I came up with is rather cumbersome, but it's still the best solution I managed to come up with.
+I know that there are other solutions in the pre-maid libraries for bots, and I am planning to use one of them in another project.
+But in this one, the task was to write all of the bot logic by myself.

 <i>Here starts the Readme in Russian.</i>